qiuxintao101/cobra/docs/detail.rst

 Some notes regarding the number of available cores:

-- *diffTF* can be invoked in a highly parallelized manner, so the more CPUs are available, the better.
+- *CoBRA* can be invoked in a highly parallelized manner, so the more CPUs are available, the better.
 - you can use the ``--cores`` option when invoking *Snakemake* to specify the number of cores that are available for the analysis.
 If you specify 4 cores, for example, up to 4 rules can be run in parallel (if each of them occupies only 1 core), or 1 rule can use up to 4 cores.
-- we strongly recommend running *diffTF* in a cluster environment due to the massive parallelization.
-With *Snakemake*, it is easy to run *diffTF* in a cluster setting.
+- we strongly recommend running *CoBRA* in a cluster environment due to the massive parallelization.
+With *Snakemake*, it is easy to run *CoBRA* in a cluster setting.
 Simply do the following:

   - write a cluster configuration file that specifies which resources each rule needs.
 For guidance and user convenience, we provide different cluster configuration files for a small and large analysis.
 See the folder ``src/clusterConfigurationTemplates`` for examples.
 Note that these are rough estimates only.
 See the `*Snakemake* documentation <http://snakemake.readthedocs.io/en/latest/snakefiles/configuration.html#cluster-configuration>`__ for details for how to use cluster configuration files.
   - invoke *Snakemake* with one of the available cluster modes, which will depend on your cluster system.
 We used ``--cluster`` and tested the pipeline extensively with *LSF/BSUB* and *SLURM*.
 For more details, see the `*Snakemake* documentation <http://snakemake.readthedocs.io/en/latest/executable.html#cluster-execution>`__